AllenNeuralDynamics/aind-ephys-pipeline-kilosort25/README.md

   <img src="https://raw.githubusercontent.com/KempnerInstitute/aind-ephys-pipeline-kilosort25/main/Fig/Flowchart-ephys-spike-kilosort.svg" />
 </p>

+## Slurm Job Submission

+These are are major steps to run the nextflow pipeline on the Kempner AI Cluster.

+1. Prepare input data

+2. Obtain the pipeline and Slurm scripts

+3. Edit the scripts and config files

+4. Submit the Slurm job

 ### Preparing Input Data

-Transferring Data to the Cluster: Begin by transferring your experimental data to the cluster.
+Begin by transferring your experimental data to the cluster.
 Ensure each experiment's data resides in its own dedicated directory.
 The expected data structure is:

 ```
 data_dir